libellux/Libellux-Up-and-Running/docs/openvas/README.md

 ## Prerequisites

-Dependencies required to install GVM 21.04 (21.4.2) from source on Ubuntu 20.04:
+Dependencies required to install GVM 21.04 (21.4.2) from source.
+For more detailed information regarding dependencies and their function please visit [GVM official docs](https://greenbone.github.io/docs/) website.

+::: details Dependencies for **Ubuntu 20.04**
 * `build-essential`
 * `cmake`
 * `gnutls-bin`